Ian Rush: Second spell at Liverpool: 1988–1996

-On his return to Anfield, Rush had serious competition for a place in the new-look Liverpool attack, with John Aldridge having arrived at the club just before Rush's move to Juventus and Peter Beardsley having arrived shortly afterwards.
+After just one season at the Stadio Comunale, Rush returned to Anfield, rejoining Liverpool for £2.8 million on 18 August 1988 – a record signing for an English club at the time.
+Rush had serious competition for a place in the new-look Liverpool attack, with John Aldridge having arrived at the club just before Rush's move to Juventus and Peter Beardsley having arrived shortly afterwards.
 It was deemed that Rush and Aldridge were too similar in style to be able to play together.
 Aldridge started the season in front of Rush and consistently scored goals, thus keeping the Welshman on the bench.
 As the season progressed, Rush came into some form.
-Rush again scored twice against Everton in a thrilling 3–2 win in the 1989 FA Cup Final.
+Rush again scored twice against Everton in a thrilling 3–2 win in the 1989 FA Cup final.
 He came off the bench to replace Aldridge, who had opened the scoring for Liverpool in the fourth minute of the game.
-The sides were locked at 1–1 after 90 minutes, but Rush put Liverpool ahead in the fourth minute of extra time.
-Everton midfielder Stuart McCall then brought the scores level for a second time, but Rush scored again in the 103rd minute to win the Cup for Liverpool.
+The sides were locked at 1–1 after 90 minutes, but Rush put Liverpool ahead in the fourth minute of extra time after swivelling and volleying into the top corner.
+Everton midfielder Stuart McCall then brought the scores level for a second time, but Rush scored again in the 103rd minute with a glancing header from a John Barnes cross to win the Cup for Liverpool.

-The 1989 FA Cup Final carried even greater significance because of the events of 15 April that year.
+The 1989 Cup final carried even greater significance because of the events of 15 April that year.
 In the semi-final, Liverpool had been drawn against Nottingham Forest at Hillsborough, home of Sheffield Wednesday.
 The game was brought to an abrupt end at 3.06 pm due to the unfolding disaster.
 94 fans were crushed to death that day, with the final death toll eventually reaching 97.
 Rush, along with his teammates, attended many of the funerals.

 Rush featured in the 1989 League title decider against Arsenal at Anfield.
 Arsenal needed to win by a two-goal margin to become champions, with a last-minute Michael Thomas goal famously giving them the title.
 Rush was injured during the first half of the game and had to be replaced by Peter Beardsley.
 At the end of that season, UEFA voted for the ban on English teams in European competitions to continue for at least one more season, meaning that Rush and his teammates would be unable to challenge for the Cup Winners' Cup.